-Change the data source for a workbook or element
+Change the data source for a workbook, data model, or element

 For example, you might build a workbook with data sources from a test data connection to reduce load on a production database while you experiment and create calculations.
 When you're ready to publish and share the workbook with your team or organization, you can replace the test data sources used by the workbook with production data sources.

-You can also change or swap the data source of a workbook or data model automatically, based on the version tag.
+You can also swap the data source of a workbook or data model automatically, based on the version tag.
 See Swap the source of a tagged version.

 Requirements